usr-null/otvet-database-backup/README.md

 ssh-keygen -t ed25519 -f id_ed25519_backup
 ```

-Pass the public SSH key to the setup script as `SSH_PUBLIC_KEY`.
+Pass the public SSH key to `setup.sh` as `SSH_PUBLIC_KEY`.

-Store the private SSH key as a GitHub repository secret.

-The GitHub Actions workflow uses this private key to connect to the backup server.
+Store the private SSH key as the `SSH_PRIVATE_KEY` GitHub repository secret.
+The GitHub Actions workflow uses it to connect to the backup server.

-### 7. Generate the MySQL backup password

-Generate a password for the MySQL backup user.

-Pass this password to the setup script as `MYSQL_PASSWORD`.

-Store the same password as a GitHub repository secret.

-The GitHub Actions workflow sends this password to the backup command through standard input.

-## GitHub Actions secrets
+### 7. Create GitHub Actions secrets

-The GitHub Actions workflow requires the following repository secrets:
+The GitHub Actions workflow requires these repository secrets:

 | Secret            | Required | Description                                                                 |
 | ----------------- | -------: | --------------------------------------------------------------------------- |